didfet/logstash-forwarder-java/README.md

   - the ssl ca parameter points to a java [keystore](https://github.com/didfet/logstash-forwarder-java/blob/master/HOWTO-KEYSTORE.md) containing the root certificate of the server, not a PEM file
   - comments are C-style comments

+It's also possible to work in ssl disabled mode

 ### Command-line options

 Some options are the same :